Blog Posts RSS

 TrickBot masrv Module

-Overview Active since 2016, TrickBot is one of the most prevalent modular banking trojans.
+Active since 2016, TrickBot is one of the most prevalent modular banking trojans.
 The botnet’s modules carry out objectives such as credential harvesting, propagating via the network, web injection and others.
 Being an actively developed botnet, we often come across updated modules and in some cases new tools that are added as part of its arsenal.
 Recently we have discovered a relatively new module that goes by the name masrv.
+The module is a network scanner that incorporates the Masscan open-source tool.
+Additionally, the module contains an unreferenced Anchor C2 communication function and a list of hardcoded IPs which have previously been associated with Anchor and Bazar 12.